 Much of our research is embedded within existing institutions and processes to maximise its influence on policy.
 Many projects and programmes of research, including RESYST in Kenya and South Africa and the Integra Initiative in Kenya and Swaziland work closely with Ministries of Health to enhance policy and practice on enabling health systems to be more resilient and responsive.
+The work in South Africa and Kenya has pioneered the idea of a 'systems learning site' approach - as a form of embedded research, implemented at 'district level' and enabling direct effects on local managerial practices as well as supporting bottom up lesson drawing around policy implementation and health system development.

 Staff and Centres also collaborate in Global networks and with WHO to embed their research into policy.
-For example, The Centre for Global Mental Health at LSHTM jointly coordinates the Mental Health Innovation Network, a global online community with WHO which has influenced international initiatives such as the 2016 / WHO high-level meeting on global mental health.
+For example, The Centre for Global Mental Health at LSHTM jointly coordinates the Mental Health Innovation Network, a global online community with WHO, which has influenced international initiatives such as the 2016 WHO-World Bank meeting on global mental health.

-The School's Centre for Global Non-Communicable Diseases and the World Heart Federation have co-produced 'Roadmaps' identifying health system roadblocks and solutions on the road to effective prevention, detection and management of various cardiovascular diseases in low and middle income countries, which are now used to promote development of national policies and health systems strategies for reducing premature mortality.
+The School's Centre for Global Non-Communicable Diseases and the World Heart Federation have co-produced 'Roadmaps' identifying health system roadblocks and solutions on the road to effective prevention, detection and management of various cardio-vascular diseases in low and middle income countries, which are now used to promote development of national policies and health systems strategies for reducing premature mortality.

 A recent study on funding priorities for TB control identified critical gaps and contributed to WHO's decision to set up a global R&D observatory to track spending and prioritisation of research, with the School's TB Centre developing a prototype R&D prioritisation tool that can be applied to different disease areas.